McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 The beam size at PSICHE is about 17 x 6 mm2 at the sample location.
 Insert a simple slit of this dimension at e.g. 3.5 m away from the previous PSD (i.e. 21 m away from the wiggler).
 Then insert an `Arm` component, as sample holder, at 0.5 m from the slit.

-To handle the material absorption, add a `Fluorescence` sample on that `Arm`, and rotate it by `sample_theta` along its vertical axis `Y` in order to be able to perform a tomography scan.
+To handle the material absorption, add a `Filter` sample on that `Arm`, and rotate it by `sample_theta` along its vertical axis `Y` in order to be able to perform a tomography scan.
 Define its `material` as e.g. `sample_material`.
 Use a simple sample plate, e.g. 20x10x0.5 mm3 which encloses a `geometry=sample_geometry` to get a complex geometry inserted inside the plate.
 When `sample_geometry=NULL` the sample will be a simple box.
-To enhance statistics, it is highly recommended to also set `target_index=1, focus_aw=90, focus_ah=1, p_interact=0.5` which restricts the fluorescence emission in a 90x1 deg area.
-Last, you may define the sample with `SPLIT COMPONENT` to further enhance the computation efficiency.

 7. Add a PSD detector (256x256 pixels)  and an energy monitor at e.g. 20 cm after the sample, relative to the sample holder so that they do not also rotate with `sample_theta`.
-Add as well a 1x1 cm2 energy monitor at 5 cm (to catch the fluorescence), rotated by 30 deg wrt the incoming position.

-:runner: Start a computation of the tomogram with 1e5 photon events, better with MPI (recompile).
+:runner: Start a computation of the tomogram with 1e5 photon events, E0=31 dE=1, better with MPI (recompile).
 Plot it.

 ![PSICHE tomogram](images/SOLEIL_PSICHE_tomogram.png)

-You can clearly see that the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and appear as a 'background'.
+In reality, or when using the Fluorescence sample, the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and appear as a 'background'.

 ### Sample rotation: simulate a sinogram